packit/requre/docs/filter_format.rst

 Filters for transparent mode
 ----------------------------
 This filters are used for transparent mode as part of improved import system, also deprecated usage for normal tests.

-Plain
-_____
-Filter is based representation of the mechanism of replacing modules, functions or decorating functions.

-eg.
+The file could look like:

 .. code-block:: python